benearnthof/fm_boosting/README.md

 # fm_boosting (fan repository)
 Test Implementation of Boosting Latent Diffusion with Flow Matching Please raise issues if you have ideas on how to improve the code, I tried to follow the paper as best as I could but the noise concatenation step still confuses me since it means the tensors will mismatch and thus we will no longer be able to perform flow matching.
-I solved this by just adding the noise to the source tensor instead of concatenating, but I suspect this may cause the code to malfuction.
+I solved this by just adding the noise to the source tensor instead of concatenating, but I suspect this may cause the code to perform not quite as good as mixing noise directly with a specialized UNet.

 Reference Implementation by Bene Arnthof.
 Please raise issues and pull requests I will wrap this code in a nice package in the coming days.
 For now enjoy this minimal example that trains on CelebA.
 Tested on a 40GB A100, very slow on one card with batch size of 8.